| | |

 a decimal point in the wrong place, or if you've been following current

+events, even a plea bargain the Court rejects.
 How can you prevent this?
 Work toward settlement if that is the logical

 choice, but never assume it's over until it's over.
 That stated, when